rutkai/SymfonyFeatureFlipper/README.md

 Advanced Feature Flipper (toggle) for Symfony2
 ==============================================

 This bundle provides a feature flipper interface for Symfony2.
-(Planned) Main features:
+Main features:

 - Feature checks in twigs and controllers (via DI)
 - Assigning expiration date to features